Incredible Generosity Makes Red Handed Tattoo in Shreveport the Nicest Place in Louisiana

 Learn how the owner of one small-town tattoo shop made a big difference.

-In January, 20-year-old Joshua Jefferson held up Red Handed Tattoo at gunpoint, took $300, and escaped through a window.
+In January of 2020, 20-year-old Joshua Jefferson held up Red Handed Tattoo at gunpoint, took $300, and escaped through a window.
 When his trial began, Micah Harold, the shop’s owner, was quick to testify—in Jefferson’s defense.

 “I want leniency,” Harold, who had also attended Jefferson’s arraignment, said at the time.
 “I’d give him a job if he wanted.”